VOSGES MOUNTAINS & THE B500

 Round-topped mountains, lakes and forests make it an idyllic playground for motorcyclists of all ages and all experiences.
-This tour is suitable for most riders and pillions as it adopts the “drop off” system, allowing each rider to ride at their own pace
+This 7 day tour is suitable for most riders and pillions as it adopts the “drop off” system, allowing each rider to ride at their own pace or ride independently from the group

 After a couple of days soaking up the hairpin bends, the long sweeping mountain passes and the stunning landscapes in the Vosges Mountains, we head for Germany to begin our ascent up the famous B500.